Landlord Rent Guarantee Insurance (RGI) Guide

 • If you simply don’t want to worry

-As said, RGI can be an extremely effective mechanism to alleviate stress, because the fear of not receiving rent isn’t as severe.
+As mentioned, RGI can be an extremely effective way to reduce stress, because the fear of not receiving rent isn’t as overwhelming.

-If you’re willing to pay a premium for that extra reassurance, despite the fact you may have wonderful tenants (because ‘anything can happen‘), then RGI might just be the sensible option for you!
+If you’re willing to pay a premium for that extra reassurance, even if your tenants seem wonderful (because, as we know, anything can happen), then RGI might just be the sensible choice for you!

 • DSS tenants